Budgeting Tools and Tips

 - Student MCard

-A Student MCard from Metro costs £22.20 per week or £84.00 per month and allows unlimited travel on bus and limited rail travel in West Yorkshire.
-You must be aged under 22 or a full-time student.
+A 19-25 or Student Photo MCard from Metro allows countywide travel and costs £25.60 per week or £95.10 per month and allows unlimited travel on bus and limited rail travel in West Yorkshire.
+Or, a Bus only Photo Mcard will cost £16.50 per week or £61.30 per month.

 - First Buses

-You can get special student rates for bus travel on First Buses within the centre of Leeds, either throughout Leeds or within the 'Green Zone'.
+You can get special student rates for bus travel around Leeds on First Buses.
+Offer of £35 monthly on the First Bus App.

 If you are aged 16-25 or a full-time student over 25 you can get a 16-25 Railcard and save a third on train fares in the UK.